Halting problem: Computability theory

-Gregory Chaitin has defined a halting probability, represented by the symbol Ω, a type of real number that informally is said to represent the probability that a randomly produced program halts.
-These numbers have the same Turing degree as the halting problem.
+Gregory Chaitin has defined a halting probability, represented by the symbol Ω, a real number that represents the probability that a randomly produced program halts.
 It is a normal and transcendental number which can be defined but cannot be completely computed.
+The task of computing the digits of this number has the same Turing degree as the halting problem.
 This means one can prove that there is no algorithm which produces the digits of Ω, although its first few digits can be calculated in simple cases.